lenmoyouziJiangjun/JavaLearn/SunDemo/src/nio/server/README.txt

 	by the server.
 The Thread pool decides how to schedule those threads.

-N1:	A single-threaded server.
+N1:	A javapattern.single-threaded server.
 All accept() and read()/write()
-	operations are performed by a single thread, but only after being selected for those operations by a Selector.
+	operations are performed by a javapattern.single thread, but only after being selected for those operations by a Selector.

 N2:	A dual-threaded server which performs accept()s in one thread, and